#SouthernCharm Star Thomas Ravenel's New Relationship Shows Flaws

 Viewers Are Starting To See Cracks In Thomas Ravenel’s Southern Charm Relationship

 But this week on the Southern Charm episode called “Pulp Friction,” Thomas doesn’t beat around the bush and hint that he needs space.
-Instead, he tells Southern Charm creator Whitney Sudler Smith and his mama, Charleston Lady of the Manor Patricia Altschul that he has discovered things he doesn’t like about Ashley Jacobs, says FitsNews.
+Instead, he tells Southern Charm creator Whitney Sudler Smith and his mama, Charleston Lady of the Manor Patricia Altschul, that he has discovered things he doesn’t like about Ashley Jacobs, says FitsNews.

 “I see a side to her I don’t necessarily like,” Thomas confides in Whitney and Patricia.
 “Sometimes she’s not that sweet, friendly girl.”